Education Laws and Regulations

 - The educator shall receive a summative evaluation at least every two years.

-- The educator may receive a formative evaluation at the end of the first year of the Educator Plan.
+- The educator shall receive a formative evaluation at the end of the first year of the Educator Plan.

 - The educator may be eligible for additional roles, responsibilities and compensation, as determined by the district and through collective bargaining, where applicable.

-- The educator and evaluator shall analyze the discrepancy in practice and student performance measures and seek to determine the cause(s) of such discrepancy.
+- The educator and evaluator shall analyze any discrepancies in practice and student performance and seek to determine the cause(s) of such discrepancies.

 - The plan shall be for one school year in duration.

-- The plan may include a goal related to examining elements of practice that may be contributing to low impact.
+- The plan may include a goal related to examining elements of practice that contributed to the evaluator's decision to assign the educator to a one-year plan.

 - The educator shall receive a summative evaluation at the end of the period determined in the plan, but at least annually.